14 Surprising Household Uses for Butter

 Preventing water from spilling

-Sometimes water spills when it’s on the stove.
-A simple trick to prevent this from happening is to put a small piece of butter in the water and say goodbye to spills.
+Sometimes water spills over when it’s boiling on the stove.
+A simple trick to prevent this from happening is to put a small piece of butter in the water.
+Say goodbye to spills!

 Removing ink stains from plastic